 Simplified Accreditation preparation

-As a practice manager, while planning Accreditation, I was unable to visualise the scope and context of the Standards.
+As a practice manager of 11 GP's, 4 nurses, 7 receptionist, 7 allied and 2 visiting specialists, while planning Accreditation, I was unable to visualise the scope and context of the Standards.

 Where to start and how to allocate and track tasks was unclear.

 The 3 Modules, 17 Standards, 44 Criterions and 120 Indicators across 184 pages were all calling for my attention.